blockchyp/developer-docs/docs/rest-api/gateway/index.rst

 Voids transactions that may have timed out during processing.
 Must be sent with a **transactionRef**.
-If the network has a record of the transaction and the transaction was submitted within 2 minutes, it will be voided or reversed.
+If the network has a record of the transaction and the transaction was submitted within the last 2 minutes, it will be voided or reversed.

 **Sample Request and Response**::